JanCBrammer/biopeaks/README.md

 button presses etc..
 You can use the _marker channel_ to display any other channel alongside your _biosignal channel_.
 Once these options are selected, you can load the biosignal: **menubar** -> **_biosignal_** -> _load_.
-A dialog will let you select the file containing your biosignal.
+A dialog will let you select the file containing the biosignal.
 If the biosignal has been loaded successfully it is displayed in the upper **datadisplay**.
 If you selected a _marker channel_, the markers will be displayed in the middle **datadisplay**.